Adamwithan0/Monte-Carlo-Vs-Black-Scholes-Test/README.md

 ## Data Retrieval

 To kick things off, I fetched the historical stock price data for the selected tech stocks.
-This data serves as the foundation for our analysis, enabling us to understand the behavior and trends of each stock over the specified period.
+This data serves as the foundation for my analysis, enabling me to understand the behavior and trends of each stock over the specified period.
 ```python
 import yfinance as yf
 import numpy as np